The Best Earplugs For Musicians - Singers, Drummers, Guitarists & More

 Best Musician's Earplug Selection Methodology

-The first edition was first published in 2019 and the current edition was published on August 18, 2021.
+The first edition was first published in 2019.

-We then collected and analyzed the data from over 31,300 reviews, ratings and comments and put these into the Gearank Algorithm to produce the rating scores out of 100 that you see above that indicate market sentiment about each one.
+We then collected and analyzed the data from over 34,200 reviews, ratings and comments (a 9.2% increased over the previous edition) and put these into the Gearank Algorithm to produce the rating scores out of 100 that you see above that indicate market sentiment about each one.
 From there, we selected the highest rated options to recommend.
 For more information about our methods see How Gearank Works.

 About the Author and Contributors